Ensuring the Public Trust

 Budget Programs and Capital Expenditures

-Below is a graph that breaks down our 18-month budget so you can see the distribution of funds for the period July 1, 2018, through December 31, 2019.
+Below is a graph that breaks down our annual budget so you can see the distribution of funds for the 2021 budget year.
 Though accounted for in the graph, it's important to note that our golf courses are operated as enterprise funds, which means revenues from the courses cover their associated operating, maintenance and development costs.
 There is no direct tax levy to support golf operations.

 A 21-member elected Board of Commissioners governs your Lake County Forest Preserves.
 They guide the agency's mission and approve all land acquisitions, restoration and improvement projects, educational and cultural programs, the annual budget and other administrative actions.
 Meet the Board, view meetings, agendas and minutes »